 2.15.3 Close-Out Deliverables

-Deliverables shall be in compliance with, Attachment V DGS Division One Specifications; and Attachment W DGS Close Out Manual.
+Deliverables shall include those outlined in Attachment V DGS Division One Specifications and Attachment W DGS Close Out Manual including, but not limited to the below items.
+If there is a conflict, Attachments W & V shall prevail.